Health Economics Program

 - Data is available in table format in Chartbook 6 supplement.

-This table gives the sources of health insurance coverage in Minnesota in 2017 through 2021 from the Minnesota Health Access Survey for children.
+- This table gives the sources of health insurance coverage in Minnesota in 2019, 2021, and 2023 from the Minnesota Health Access Survey for children.

 - Data is available in table format in Chartbook 6 supplement.